ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

 Clients exchange `hello` messages upon connection, forming a two-phase handshake.
 The first message the initiating client sends MUST be the `hello` message.
-In response, the receiving client MUST respond with its own `hello` message.
+In response, the receiving client MUST respond with its own `hello` message within 10 seconds.

 Clients SHOULD immediately disconnect from one another following the handshake above under the following conditions: